Barack Obama: Family and personal life

 In a 2006 interview, Obama highlighted the diversity of his extended family: "It's like a little mini-United Nations," he said.
 "I've got relatives who look like Bernie Mac, and I've got relatives who look like Margaret Thatcher."
-Obama has a half-sister with whom he was raised (Maya Soetoro-Ng) and seven other half-siblings from his Kenyan father's family, six of them living.
+Obama has a half-sister with whom he was raised (Maya Soetoro-Ng) and seven other half-siblings from his Kenyan father's family.
 Obama's mother was survived by her Kansas-born mother, Madelyn Dunham, until her death on November 2, 2008, two days before his election to the presidency.
 Obama also has roots in Ireland; he met with his Irish cousins in Moneygall in May 2011.
 In Dreams from My Father, Obama ties his mother's family history to possible Native American ancestors and distant relatives of Jefferson Davis, President of the Confederate States of America during the American Civil War.
 He also shares distant ancestors in common with George W. Bush and Dick Cheney, among others.

+While studying in California, Obama met Alexandra McNear.
+The pair wrote letters to each other while in a long-distance relationship between 1982 and 1984.
+The letters were acquired by Emory University's Rose Library in 2014 and made public in 2017.
+Obama wrote of his sense of isolation:Caught without a class, a structure, or a tradition to support me, in a sense the choice to take a different path is made for me...
+The only way to assuage my feelings of isolation are to absorb all the traditions, classes, make them mine, me theirs.
+In one of his letters Obama described homosexuality as "an attempt to remove oneself from the present, a refusal perhaps to perpetuate the endless farce of earthly life".
+Describing his own mind as "androgynous", he wrote "I make love to men daily, but in the imagination."

 Obama lived with anthropologist Sheila Miyoshi Jager while he was a community organizer in Chicago in the 1980s.
 He proposed to her twice, but both Jager and her parents turned him down.
 The relationship was not made public until May 2017, several months after his presidency had ended.